SeidenGroup/pfgrep/README.md

 ## Installation

-We provide binary builds - look in the [releases](https://github.com/SeidenGroup/pfgrep/releases) for `.rpm` packages.
+We provide binary builds for stable releases - look in the [releases][releases] for `.rpm` packages.

 Packages are also provided in the Seiden Group repository for our customers.

 To install the RPM, copy the RPM somewhere to the IFS and run: